Token Program Proposals (TPPs)

 What onchain actions can I deploy with a TPP?

-• Minter Address Approval: Token Governor acts as MINTER_ADMIN.
+• Minter Address Approval (most common): Token Governor acts as MINTER_ADMIN.
 The Delegate proposer specifies an address, such as a ZkCappedMinter contract, to act as MINTER.
 A specific agent (individual, entity, or autonomous code) represented by an Ethereum address can then mint tokens via the approved address.

 • Direct Mint: Token Governor Timelock contract acts as MINTER.
 The Delegate proposer specifies the recipient of the ZK Token (_mintReceiver) and the ZK Token amount (_mintAmount).
 The Token Governor then mints tokens directly to that address.